 Law enforces conformity through sanctions, but the Christian Gospel of love gives motivation to keep the law, is cheap and effective through the self-policing Christian conscience, as well as giving peace of conscience for daily living.
 Try it – it begins with changing your beliefs about Jesus Christ.

-4 Apr 2019: we are now so post-truth that truth no longer matters and is no longer a defence in law.
+4 Apr 2019: society is now so post-truth that truth no longer matters and is no longer a defence in law.

 27 Jan 2020: unbelief is the default position: International Holocaust Memorial Day on the 75th anniversary of the liberation of Auschwitz.

 1 Mar 2021: nor are some official inquiries interested in “the whole truth”.